Discover more from Reshelving Alexandria

 Survivor Tree by Marcie Colleen, illustrated by Aaron Becker

 We discuss this moving title in episode 017 Favorite Autumn Books & 9/11 Stories That Make Ambre Cry of the Stories from the Ashes podcast.
-This telling of the survivor tree focuses on it recovery and subsequent return to NYC after the attack.

 The Little Chapel That Stood by A. B. Curtiss, illustrated by Mirto Golino